asthma-map/asthma-map.github.io/pages/af.md

 # Activity Flow

 The AsthmaMap Activity Flow layer consists of cell-type-specific interconnected diagrams.
-The diagrams are automatically assembled based on the AsthmaMap Cellular Interactions 1.1 and information from the MetaCore.
+The diagrams are automatically assembled based on the AsthmaMap Cellular Interactions 1.1 and information from the MetaCore (license purchased by the CNRS-EISBM within the eTRIKS project).
 Pathways for merging were prepared in the SBGN Activity Flow format, adjusted to ensure compatibility for the pathway-merging pipeline, automatically merged for a specific cell type and automatically layouted in yEd Graph Editor using the One-Click Layout.

 <!--Row #1-->
 <table>